Congressional District # 06

 From 2008 to 2010, the PRPs conducted a geophysical survey, test pit and test trench sampling, vertical aquifer sampling, landfill gas sampling, and groundwater monitoring well installation and sampling.
 Based on these investigations, the PRPs agreed to divide the site work into two parts or "operable units."
 Operable unit 1 will involve evaluating cleanup alternatives to address 55 acres of the landfill and will include cleanup alternatives that will allow on-site business to remain safely operating at the site.
 Operable unit 2 will involve more detailed investigation of surface water and sediment in the on-site quarry pond and of the Great Miami River, in the floodplain soils, and in off-site groundwater.

-In 2010, the PRPs agreed to do a vapor intrusion study to determine whether landfill gas (methane) and/or volatile organic carbons are migrating from the landfill and into on-site and nearby buildings.
+In 2010, the PRPs agreed to do a vapor intrusion study to determine whether methane and/or volatile organic carbons are migrating from the landfill and into on-site and nearby buildings.
 Indoor air, subslab, outdoor air, and soil gas samples were collected several times in 2011 and 2012, and indicate that vapor intrusion and landfill gas migration pose an imminent and substantial endangerment to human health.
-EPA initiated a time critical removal action in June 2012, and issued an Action Memorandum in October 2012 that required active mitigation systems for on-site buildings with completed vapor intrusion pathways, and installation of a perimeter landfill gas system, if necessary.
-EPA is expected to finalize an AOC in late 2012 under which the PRPs will perform the removal action.
+EPA initiated a removal action in June 2012, and issued an Action Memo in October 2012 requiring active mitigation systems for on-site buildings with completed vapor intrusion pathways, and installation of a perimeter landfill gas system, if necessary.
+EPA issued a UAO in March 2013 and entered into an AOC with the PRPs in April 2013 to perform the mitigation work.
+The PRPs installed the mitigation systems and demolished other buildings in summer 2013.

 ContactsRemedial Project Manager, U.S. EPA